 The Jazz Ensemble offers student performers the opportunity to study a wide variety of jazz music, from the early days of its New Orleans birthplace to today’s jazz greats.
 ASU is proud to offer performances in this uniquely American art form.

 The Brass Choir is a brass chamber ensemble for trumpet, horn, trombone, euphonium and tuba performers.
 The ensemble performs masterwork literature from the 16th through the 20th centuries in some of the most appealing venues for brass performance in San Angelo and the surrounding Concho Valley.

 This ensemble is open to both music major and non-music major brass players.
 No audition is required for membership.
 The Brass Choir performs each semester during the notable “Night of Brass” concert along with other smaller brass chamber ensembles.
-Rehearsal time for the Brass Choir is 1-1:50 p.m.
-Tuesdays and Thursdays.
+Rehearsal time for the Brass Choir is 3-3:50 p.m.
+Mondays and Wednesdays.

 Other brass chamber ensembles in the department include the Trumpet Choir, Horn Ensemble, Trombone Choir, Tuba/Euphonium Ensemble and Brass Quintet.

 For more information, visit Dr. John Irish’s website, Brass at ASU.

 The Trumpet Ensemble prepares repertoire that span a variety of musical styles.
 The ensemble fosters an appreciation for teamwork and promotes the enjoyment of playing the trumpet.